igonzaleztak/client-nodejs/README.md

 https.createServer(options, appHTTPS).listen(8055);
 ```

-If this value if change, you have to change the value of the host address in the scripts of the frontend.
+If this value is changed, you have to modify the value of the host address in the scripts of the frontend.